CSC-3380-Fall-2024/Precision-Notes/README.md

    This quits the application bringing the user back to the "MAIN" of the application to allow them to access other functions of our application.

 c) FOLDER

-  Upon clicking the FOLDER tab, users will be prompted to provide a name for the newly created folder.
+    Upon clicking the plus symbol and selecting FOLDER tab, users will be prompted to provide a name for the newly created folder.
 Upon selection a new folder will be created, users can click on the folder to access its contents.
+The folders are set up to where there can be infinite subfolders.
+In order to keep track of what folder has what items we used an ID counter that increments by one for each folder created.
+The folders also go to the next line when the width of the screen is reached.

   ![Screenshot 2024-11-25 170250](https://github.com/user-attachments/assets/48eb23b6-99c8-4501-a46d-9d0f4481d0ce)
   ![Screenshot 2024-11-25 170322](https://github.com/user-attachments/assets/6ef75ca5-abec-49b0-8107-e31636b08423)